firecomm/firecomm/README.md

 }
 ```

 > In our example, the RPC method BidiMath will send a stream of Benchmark messages from the client Stub and will *return* a stream of Benchmark messages from the server Handler for BidiMath.
 The Benchmark message received on either side will be an Object with the properties `requests` and `responses`.
 The values of `requests` and `responses` will be doubles, or potentially very large numbers.
+This example will use "proto3" syntax -- you can read more about protobufs and all of the possible Message fields at Google's developer docs [here](https://developers.google.com/protocol-buffers/docs/proto3).

 ## 2. Build a package

-In order to pass RPC method superpowers to our Server and client Stubs, we first need to package our .proto file.
-We will use the core `build` function imported from the firecomm library to return out our package of superpowers.
+In order to pass superpowers to our Server and client Stubs, we first need to package our .proto file.
+We will use the core `build` function imported from the firecomm library to build our package.

 ```javascript
 // package.js